 - Listen – ask people for their feedback, don’t guess what is causing anxiety.
 Explain why you are asking for their input and then demonstrate you have listened

 - Make sure existing relevant employee training and development is accessible and updated

 - Share advice about how to spot if you (or a colleague) are showing signs of mental fatigue, and how to take positive steps to address the issue

 a DIGITAL LEARNING approach to mental health training

 Digital learning can help make sense of mental health problems.
 With our bespoke approach, you can focus on specific workplace triggers for mental illness and show how workplaces can be designed to support the mental well-being of employees post COVID-19.
-At the same time, teaching employees to recognise the signs and know how to support others, opening up conversations about mental health in the workplace.
+At the same time, teaching employees to recognise the signs and know how to support others.
+Resulting in open conversations about mental health in the workplace.

-By using animation and video alongside stories and scenarios we can support these learning journeys and can help reduce employee’s anxiety on the return to work.
-Get in touch today.
+By using animation and video alongside stories and scenarios we can support these learning journeys.
+From there we can help reduce employee’s anxiety on the return to work.
+Get in touch today to start the conversation.

 We are all faced with additional anxiety and stress at the moment, but for some people that’s harder to talk about than the virus itself.
-We can educate ourselves and our teams about mental health right now, using digital based learning, not wait until we return to the workplace.
+However, we can educate ourselves and our teams about mental health right now, using digital based learning, not wait until we return to the workplace.